Kia ora whānau

 This is an important decision, a survey will be sent out seeking your feedback, so please take your time and choose the name you feel will best represent Whakatōhea post settlement.

-If you have not recieved the link by 23/09/20, please contact Gina at firstname.lastname@example.org and she will be able to send you a link to the survey.
+If you have not recieved the link by 23/09/20, click here to be taken to the survey.

 The name Whakatōhea has been presented on the 1st instance as a powerful statement that acknowledges our identity, it is who I am, the way I think, the way I behave as Whakatōhea, the way I am viewed by the world and the characteristics I portray.